MetalMusings/MyOwnEtherCATDevice/README.md

 EaserCAT-7000 is an EaserCAT-6000 board where the THCAD frequency input has been replaced by the I2C bus.
 There are twelve digital inputs and four digital outputs.

-Configuration of the connected I2C device is done with the two SDOs 0x2000:0 and 0x2001:0.\
+Currently the EaserCAT-7000 can handle two I2C voltage readers, on different I2C addresses.\
+Configuration of the connected I2C devices is done by setting the voltage reader type in SDOs 0x2000:1 and 0x2001:1 for device 1 and 2.
 The I2C device type is set to 0 by default.
 A zero means no I2C ADC.
 Entering a 1 in 0x2000:0 selects the MCP3221, and a 2 in 0x2000:0 selects the ADS1014.\
-The I2C address for the ADC is written into SDO 0x2001:0.
+The I2C address for the ADC is written into SDOs 0x2000:2 and 0x2001:2.
 The address for the MCP3221 is selected when it is purchased - there are 8 different models each with a different I2C address 0x48-0x4f.
-The ADS1014 has a way to select the address, but the THTIC2 board has it fixed at 0x48.
+The THTIC2 board has the address fixed at 0x48; can be modified during pcb assembly to 0x49 quite easily - check datasheet.
+Short version is to cut Addr-Gnd and add Addr-Vcc.

 Pay attention to the polarity when connecting the plasma voltage leads the THTIC and THTIC2.
 Varc+ must have higher voltage potential the Varc- (as one would expect).
 The voltage divisor may need to be adjusted, there is now one 100 kOhm resistor and a 2.2 kOhm resistor, which brings down 100 V to around 2 V. Adjust as needed.
 For high voltage, pay attention to the max allowed voltage of the resistor.
 The ADC likes to have around 2-3 Volts when cutting.

-The experience with these cards has been very good so far.
-I have used the THTIC the most, cutting for at least an hour of cutting time, with THC enabled and active.
+The experience with these cards has been very good.
+I used the THTIC a lot, cutting for at least an hour of cutting time, with THC enabled and active.
 A status variable shows that it has been working the whole time, no stops or resets.
-The THTIC2 has been used much less, but it behaves the same as the THTIC card, meaning it just works.
+After that I switched to the THTIC2 card and have been using that since.
+Works really well.

 ## THCLIP Enable ohmic sensing with the IPTM-60 torch